IgorBeHolder/localRAG/README.md

 But many embed-models were trianed on max_seq_length=256, so we use 800 as a compromise.

 ### Document processor (dp) server running on :3005
-While in a container all servers communicate on llm-net network.
+While in a container all servers communicate using llm-net network.
-To start DPS in a separate proccess on host machine: change `anything-llm/server/utils/files/documentProcessor.js`:6 to const PYTHON_API = "http://0.0.0.0:3005";
+To start dp server in a separate proccess on host machine: change `anything-llm/server/utils/files/documentProcessor.js`:6 to const PYTHON_API = "http://0.0.0.0:3005";
 and run from root `./start-dp.sh` ('dp' stands for 'document processor') In a container it is already set to "http://localhost:3005".